jackyaz/YazFi/README.md

 * Separate subnets for enhanced organisation of devices
 * Allow guest networks to make use of pixelserv-tls (if installed)
 * Extend DNS Filter to guest networks
+* Experimental: Prevent dnsmasq from providing DHCP until YazFi has completed

 ## Supported Models